kevmo314/whep-to-whip/README.md

 Want to send a WebRTC WHEP publisher to a WebRTC WHIP subscriber?
 This is the tool for you!
 It's sort of like a proxy, but doesn't actually need to proxy data.

-This library is so simple that it's more of a concept demonstration than to be included in applications.
+This binary is so simple that it's more of a concept demonstration than to be included in applications.

 ## Motivation